Movies Made in Alaska

 The silent movie stars William Dills, Albert Van Antwerp and Eva Gordon.

-From time-to-time, the movie is shown in Anchorage.
+From time-to-time, they show the film in Anchorage.

 wilderness journey movieMovie poster